-- E : This shows the constraint for the "creditRating" field.
-Looking from left to right you find:- - The field name: "creditRating".
+E : This shows the constraint for the "creditRating" field.
+Looking from left to right you find:-

+- The field name: "creditRating".
 Clicking on it you can assign a variable name to it, or access nested properties of it. - A list of constraint operations ("equal to" being selected): The content of this list changes depending on the field's data type. - The value field: It could be one of the following:- - 1.
-A literal value: depending on the field's data type different components will be displayed: - String or Number -> TextBox - Date -> Calendar
+A literal value: depending on the field's data type different components will be displayed: - String -> Textbox - Any numerical value -> Textbox restricting entry to values valid for the numerical sub-type (e.g. a byte can hold values from -128 to 127).
+BigDecimal and BigInteger data-types are also supported.
+Please ensure the appropriate Class has been imported in the Package configuration.
+The import will be added automatically if a POJO model has been uploaded that exposes an accessor or mutator for a BigDecimal or BigInteger field.
+BigDecimal values are automatically suffixed with "B" indicating to the underlying Engine that the literal value should be interpreted as a BigDecimal.
+BigIntegers are suffixed with "I".
+The user does not need to enter the suffix.

-- Enumeration -> Combobox - Boolean -> Checkbox - 2.
-A "formula": this is an expression which is calculated (this is for advanced users only) - An Expression this will let you use an Expression Builder to build up a full mvel expression.
+- Date -> Calendar - Enumeration -> Listbox - Boolean -> Checkbox - 2.
+A "formula": this is an expression which is calculated (this is for advanced users only) - 3.
+An Expression this will let you use an Expression Builder to build up a full mvel expression.
 (At the moment only basic expressions are supported) - F : This shows the constraint for the "applicationDate" field.
 Looking from left to right you find: - The field name: "applicationDate". - A list of constraint operations: "after" being selected. - A "clock" icon.
 Since the "applicationDate" is a Date data-type the list of available operators includes those relating to Complex Event Processing (CEP).
 When a CEP operator is used this additional icon is displayed to allow you to enter additional CEP operator parameters.
 Clicking the "clock" will cycle the available combinations of CEP operator parameters.